 An Post Insurance Pet Insurance includes a 24 hour helpline, which is operated by The Vet Connection 365 days a year and gives policy holders access to their national network of Royal College of veterinary surgeons.
 Policy holders can call one of their Registered Veterinary Nurses on 01 913 1067 for advice at any time.

 If you’re in the market for Pet Insurance, why not get a quote today by clicking on the link below.

-An Post Insurance Pet Insurance is arranged and administered by Blue Insurance Limited and underwritten by H.W.
+An Post Insurance Pet Insurance is arranged and administered by Cover-More Blue Insurance Services Limited and underwritten by H.W.
 Kaufman Group Europe BV, trading as Cranbrook, on behalf of the insurer, Sava Insurance Company.

 All the information on this blog is published in good faith and for general information purpose only.
 While An Post Insurance makes every effort to ensure that the information appearing on this blog is accurate and complete, it does not make any warranties about the completeness, reliability or accuracy of this information, whether express or implied, including but not limited to implied warranties of merchantability, fitness for a particular purpose or non-infringement.
 Any action you take upon the information you find on this blog is strictly at your own risk.
 An Post Insurance will not be liable for any direct, indirect or consequential losses and/or damages in connection with the use of, or action taken in reliance on information contained in our blog.

 Through this website you are able to link to other websites which are not under the control of An Post Insurance.
 We have no control over the nature, content and availability of those sites and if you click on links to these websites you will be subject to the terms and conditions of those sites.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.